kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

         Sources:
         - https://www.quora.com/How-do-I-select-the-video-quality-in-VLC-while-playing-a-YouTube-stream

+* obs - Open Broadcast Software - a tool to streaming and recording audio and video including desktop and system audio

 * chromium
 * firefox
     - in the upper right corner click on a hamburger icon with a label `Open menu`